dylan-lang/opendylan/documentation/library-reference/source/dylan/language-differences.rst

      in turn used to implement the other collection operations on :drm:`<table>`.

      The *test-function* argument is for the table test function, which is used to compare table keys.
-It returns true if, according to the table’s equivalence predicate, the keys are members of the same equivalence class.
+It returns true if, according to the table's equivalence predicate, the keys are members of the same equivalence class.
 Its signature must be::